adamvis/ml_api_tool/README.md

 	 - _Stop containers\
 		 Stops all running containers.
  - __Test__
-	During testing, \<build_dir\>/local_test/test_dir is mounted as a volumne to the docker container so we can have look at the outputs on the processes.
+	During testing, _\<build_dir\>/local_test/test_dir_ is mounted as a volumne to the docker container so we can have look at the outputs on the processes.
 	 - _Train_ [3]\
 		 This test simulate Sagemaker training jobs on a local image and using the train.csv sample dataset provided within the original model folder.
-If completed correctly than a model file should be present in \<build_dir\>/local_test/test_dir/model.
+If completed correctly than a model file should be present in _\<build_dir\>/local_test/test_dir_ model.
 	 - _Serve_ [4]\
 		 Is necessary to be launched before inference to be active on invocations.
 	 - _Inference_[5]\
 		 This test simulates the endpoint inference process.
 It will ask for the path to a sample csv dataframe.
-The output and logs of these process will be found in \<build_dir\>/local_test/test_dir/output.
+The output and logs of these process will be found in _\<build_dir\>/local_test/test_dir/output_.
  - __Deploy__
 	 - _Push on ECR_\
 		 if running this on Sagemaker console, allows to push the tested deployment folder to ECR, providing also a tag name for the image.